anfperez/code-assessment-web/blog.md

 OKAY!
 I finally got a remove button to work!
 Not exactly in the way I'd want to, just yet.
 But at least I got a button to work at all.
 I watched a lot of Redux tutorials and read more articles about Redux, dispatches, stores, how everything works.
 So I'm happy a version of the Remove button is working.
 Still needs some work but at least there was progress!

-What I did was make it so that when an item is added to the cart, a small Card pops up with a remove button next to it.
+What I did, was make it so that when an item is added to the cart, a small Card pops up with a remove button next to it.
 I understand this isn't ideal because the remove button is also present in the ProductsList too.
 I might need to find a way to disable the button there.

 I think I need to step back from this particular task right now, and work on a few different things to clear my head.
 I may try to get the API call to work correctly.